nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

       display_name: null
 ```

-As the name suggests the cluster will be private, which means it would not have access to the internet either, which is not ideal for deploying pods in the cluster, hence we need
+As the name suggests the cluster will be private, which means it would not have access to the internet, which is not ideal for deploying pods in the cluster.
+Therefore, we need
-to allow internet access for the cluster, which can be achieved by creating a NAT router by running the following two commands for your vpc network.
+to allow internet access for the cluster, which can be achieved by creating a NAT router by running the following two commands for your VPC network.

 ```
 gcloud compute routers create qhub-nat-router --network your-vpc-name --region your-region